alice01m/API-Testing-Portfolio/README.md

 ### Test Details

-  -**Response Status Code:** Confirms that the API returns a 200 OK status, indicating a successful request.
+  - **Response Status Code:** Confirms that the API returns a 200 OK status, indicating a successful request.
-  -**Response Format:** Validates that the response is in XML format, as specified by the mode=xml parameter.
+  - **Response Format:** Validates that the response is in XML format, as specified by the mode=xml parameter.
-  -**City Verification:** Ensures the <name> tag inside the <location> element corresponds to the requested city (Vienna).
+  - **City Verification:** Ensures the <name> tag inside the <location> element corresponds to the requested city (Vienna).
-  -**Forecast Data Presence:** Checks that the response contains multiple <time> elements representing 3-hour forecast intervals.
+  - **Forecast Data Presence:** Checks that the response contains multiple <time> elements representing 3-hour forecast intervals.
-  -**Essential Fields Verification:** Each <time> element should include key fields such as:
+  - **Essential Fields Verification:** Each <time> element should include key fields such as:

                                       * <temperature> with appropriate values and units
                                       * <humidity> with appropriate values and units